OWASP/owasp.github.io/pages/all_supporters.md

 There are many additional benefits based upon the tier you choose.

-[You can learn more about our Corporate Membership packages](https://owasp.org/supporters/) or please [Contact Us](https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/72){:rel="noopener sponsored" target="_blank"} today!
+[You can learn more about our Corporate Supporters packages](https://owasp.org/supporters/) or please [Contact Us](https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/72){:rel="noopener sponsored" target="_blank"} today!

 ## Event Sponsorship